Helpful prior learning:

 Modern Monetary Theory

-When resources are available, governments can create new money to employ them, The central bank would credit state bank accounts to pay for goods, services or wages.
+When resources are available, states can create new money to employ them.
+The central bank would credit state bank accounts to pay for goods, services or wages.
 Later, the state can withdraw money from circulating in the economy through taxes or bond sales to control inflation.
 In this way, money creation can use idle resources to meet shared goals.

-During COVID-19, many governments proved they could mobilise vast sums when lives were at risk.
+During Covid-19, many gstates proved they could mobilise vast amounts of money when lives were at risk.
 The same understanding could guide investment in climate action and social care, if spending expands productive and ecological capacity rather than fuelling prices or speculation.

 States without monetary sovereignty